 Favorite Surf Spot: Maui

-It was impressive to watch Steve craft his surfboard while simultaneously running his businesses.
+It was impressive to watch Steve craft his surfboard while simultaneously managing two businesses from his phone.
 The professional multitasker grew up in Canada, where he definitely did not learn to surf.
 He first got on a board during the months he spent living in Maui, and for the last 13 years has called California home.
 Now a new dad, he doesn’t get in the water as much as he’d like, but he’s excited to take his board out to his regular spot just north of Huntington Beach.
 “I think it will be perfect for the choppy, often not stellar waves we have here in Los Angeles,” he says.
 “I’m excited to see how the wood feels different.”

 What do you love about surfing?